M-Ch/AdditionalKeyBindings/README.md

 ### Information

 You can configure additional key shortcuts for in game actions using this mod.
-Currently you can:
+Currently you can assign shortcuts for these actions:
-* Assign shortucts for active road tool mode (straight roads, curved, freeform and upgrade)
+* Select road tool mode (straight roads, curved, freeform and upgrade).
-* Assign shortcuts for cycling through all road tool modes
+* Cycle through all road tool modes.
-* Assign Shortcut for toggle snapping.
+* Toggle snapping for rod tool.
-* Set shortcuts for buildings/ road elements by slot number.
+* Select buildng/ road element by slot.
-* Can cycle up and down through list of unlocked buildings in each tool menu.
+* Cycle up and down through list of unlocked buildings in each tool menu.
+* Select zoning tool mode (fill, mark, small brush, large brush).
+* Cycle through zoning tool modes.

 ### Usage